-Target Pools - 1992
+Target Pools

-For the static targets, Lantz, Luke, and May used a subset of 50 of our traditional National Geographic magazine collection of photographs (May, Utts, Humphrey, Luke, Frivold, and Trask, 1990).
+For the static targets, Lantz et al. used a subset of 50 of our traditional collection of magazine photographs (May et al., 1990).
 These targets had the following characteristics:

-- Topic homogeneity.
-The photographs contained outdoor scenes of settlements (e.g., villages, towns, cities, etc.), water (e.g., coasts, rivers and streams, waterfalls, etc.), and topography (e.g., mountains, hills, desserts, etc.). - Size homogeneity.
+Topic homogeneity.
+The photographs contained outdoor scenes of settlements (e.g., villages, towns, cities), water (e.g., coasts, rivers and streams, waterfalls), and topography (e.g., mountains, hills, deserts).

+Size homogeneity.
 Target elements are all roughly the same size.
-That is, there are no size surprises such as an ant in one photograph and the moon in another. - Affectivity homogeneity.
-As much as possible, the targets included materials which invoke neutral affectivity.
+That is, there are no size surprises such as an ant in one photograph and the moon in another.

+Affectivity homogeneity.
+As much as possible, the targets included materials that invoke neutral affectivity.

 This pool is perhaps better characterized by what it does not contain.
-There are no people, animals, transportation devices or situations in which one would find these items-and no emotionally arousing pictures.
+There are no people, animals, transportation devices, or situations in which one would find these items-and no emotionally arousing pictures.

-The dynamic targets, on the other hand, followed similar lines to those from the ganzfeld studies.
-Lantz, Luke, and May digitized and compressed video clips from a variety of popular movies or documentaries.
-With the exception of cartoons and sexually-oriented material, the clips could contain virtually anything.
-Examples included an indoor motor bike race and a slow panoramic scan of the statues on Easter island.
+The dynamic targets, on the other hand, followed lines similar to those from the ganzfeld studies.
+Lantz et al. digitized and compressed video clips from a variety of popular movies or documentaries.
+With the exception of cartoons and sexually oriented material, the clips could contain virtually anything.
+Examples included an indoor motor bike race and a slow panoramic scan of the statues on Easter Island.
 Almost all of the characteristics of the static target pool were violated.
 The only common characteristic was thematic homogeneity within any given dynamic clip; across targets there were no restrictions on content.

-Data Analysis and Results - 1992
+Data Analysis and Results

-For each response, a single analyst conducted a blind ranking of five targets-the intended one and four decoys-in the usual way.
-The expected mean-chance rank was three.
+For each response, a single analyst conducted (in the usual way) a blind ranking of five targets-the intended one and four decoys.
+The expected mean-chance rank was 3.
 Effect sizes were computed by:

-$$ES = \frac{\left(\overline{R}e - \overline{R}o\right)}{\sqrt{\frac{N^2 - 1}{12}}},$$ where N is the number of rank possibilities (i.e., five in our case) and \overline{R}e and \overline{R}o are the expected and observed average ranks, respectively.
-The p-values were computed from $Z = ES \times \sqrt{n}$, where n is the number of trials.
+$$ES = \frac{(\overline{R}e - \overline{R}o)}{\sqrt{\frac{N^2 - 1}{12}}}$$ where N is the number of rank possibilities (i.e., 5 in our case) and \overline{R}e and \overline{R}o are the expected and observed average ranks, respectively.
+The p values were computed from $z = ES \times \sqrt{n}$ where n is the number of trials.

 Each receiver participated in 20 trials for each target type, regardless of sender condition.
-Table 1 shows the average rank, the effect size, and its associated p-value for the static target condition.
-We see that the combined data is significant and that two of our most experienced receivers, 9 and 372, produced independently significant results.
+Table 1 shows the average rank, the effect size, and its associated p value for the static target condition.
+We see that the combined data are significant and that two of our most experienced receivers, Receivers 9 and 372, produced independently significant results.